ryansheehy0/Neo-C/possible_features.md

 	- InvalidConversion
 	- OutOfRange
 - Should split and join be in Convert Library?
+- constexpr
+	- Tells the compiler it can be done at compile time instead of at run time.
+	- Maybe call it @compileTime or atCompileTime
+	- comptime
+	- compileTime
+	- This is used to replace macros
+- && for rvalues should not be used
+	- temp values

 ## Other notes/ideas
 - In C++, I should make variable names have _ in the middle of them so they don't conflict with any of the user defined variables.